 See the video below for a good intro to the Serpstat KD feature.

 They also offer methods and tips for analyzing SEO keywords for topic niches.
 The post includes more on their keyword difficulty analysis, as well as their API access features to build KD clusters based on keyword topics.

-Many readers in the field of digital marketing are aware of Neil Patel and his new comprehensive SEO platform known as Ubersuggest.
+Many readers in the field of digital marketing are aware of Neil Patel and his comprehensive SEO platform known as Ubersuggest.

 Ubersuggest uses the term SEO Difficulty instead of Keyword Difficulty, but it’s the same concept.

 In the video below, you’ll see references and sample Ubersuggest screen views with the SEO Difficulty (SD) and Paid Difficulty (PD) metrics in various areas and columns for potential keywords.

 When using Ubersuggest, it’s best to focus your keyword targets on keyphrases with SEO difficulty scores of less than 40-50.
 The SD range is 1-100, which is similar to other tools.